jrandleman/EScheme/doc/types.md

 ### `class`/`define-class` and `interface`/`define-interface`

 - `class` supports types on instance and static methods
-- `interface` only supports types on static methods
+- `interface` supports types on instance method signatures and static methods
 - `define-class` uses the same type syntax as `class`
   - as `define-interface` does with `interface`